Can I Sue My Lawyer For Negligence?

 Consider the following questions before contacting a Connecticut legal malpractice lawyer.

 Lawyers are not required to be perfect or even win your case.
-Instead, lawyers must use the care, skill, and diligence that other lawyers in their community under similar circumstances.
+However, lawyers must use the same care, skill, and diligence possessed by other lawyers in their community under similar circumstances.
 (See, Connecticut Practice Book, Rules of Professional Conduct).
 A negligent lawyer fails to uphold this requirement, resulting in a less favorable result for their client.